Duplums/academic-webpage/content/publication/ambroise-mixup-2023/index.md

 ---
 title: MixUp Brain-Cortical Augmentations in Self-supervised Learning
 authors:
 - Corentin Ambroise
 - Vincent Frouin
-- Benoit Dufumier
+- admin
 - Edouard Duchesnay
 - Antoine Grigis
 date: '2023-01-01'
 publishDate: '2024-12-29T17:27:10.744078Z'
 publication_types:
 - paper-conference
-publication: '*Machine Learning in Clinical Neuroimaging*'
+publication: '*Machine Learning in Clinical Neuroimaging -- MLCN 2023*'
 doi: 10.1007/978-3-031-44858-4_10
 abstract: 'Learning biological markers for a specific brain pathology is often impaired by the size of the dataset.
 With the advent of large open datasets in the general